jae-finger/jae-finger/README.md

-### Hi!👋 You found my github profile!
+### Hi!👋 You found my github!

-I am a data scientist interested in science, education, and health.
+I'm a data scientist focused on science, education, and health.
 Recent lambda school alumnus.

 📫 How to reach me: jaefinger(at)gmail(dot)com